Destiny-01/ICP-storychain/README.md

 Stories with artistic illustrations makes reading and learning much more fascinating for children under the age of 5 years.

 # Organizations:
-Compelling user persona stories could be done better with AI assistance and through collaboration between people for enhanced  promotion of products and services.
+Craft compelling user persona stories and/or advertisement scripts for enhanced  promotion of products and services.

 # Reference:
 https://powerofstories.com/collaborative-storytelling-the-art-of-writing-together